 Ans: Photoshop tools and techniques are rich in applying blur effects on the image effectively.
 In the blur gallery, you will see five types of blur.
 Before applying the blur, learn the effects well of each type for perfection.

 Ans: Photoshop Lens Blur is a type of blur that creates a round-shaped effect.
 You can rotate, stretch or modify the blur according to your will.
 Just go to ‘Filter’ then ‘Blur Gallary’ and select “Lens Blur.”
 Increase the blur pixels and enhance your image.

 How to add a blur mask?

-Ans: Adobe Photoshop, the most renowned image editing software in the world has a couple of ways of blurring the image.
+Ans: Adobe Photoshop, the most renowned image editing software in the world, has a couple of ways of blurring the image.
 The program has a tool named the ‘Blur Tool’.
-In the Blur Gallary, you will find five more blurring options as well.
+In the Blur Gallery, you will find five more blurring options as well.
 They are Field Blur, Iris Blur, Tilt-Shift, Path Blur, and Spin Blur.
 Each of them has its own characteristics.

-Ans: A Fake Blur is the kind of digital blur that we create through image editing.
-We can capture natural blur while shooting a photograph with a DSLR camera.
-But when we fail to achieve the blurry effect or the images that have no blur, we use the Fake Blur.
-The whole process we can do through an photo editing software like Photoshop.
+Ans: A fake blur is the kind of digital blur that we create through image editing.
+We can capture a natural blur while shooting a photograph with a DSLR camera.
+But when we fail to achieve the blurry effect or images that have no blur, we use the fake blur.
+The whole process can be done through photo editing software like Photoshop.